SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 # How to Edit Running Java Programs
-** Note: Do not use this information to violate terms of service of an application ** This repository is meant to serve as step-by-step documentation on Java agents.
-Agents can be used to load classes at runtime to a program, find byte sizes of Java objects, manipulate classes as they are being used, and in many other interesting and complex ways.
-This information should ONLY be used in projects which explicitly allow this, or in hobby projects/personal projects.
+Java Agents are extremely powerful tools that we, the developers, have access to.
+Unfortunately the Java documentation is fairly limited, and debugging them is a nightmare.
+This is meant to serve as a simple guide to getting started with working with Java agents.
+<h2>Getting Started</h2>
+Java agents are part of the sun.* packages, specifically com.sun.tools.attach.
+These are not explicitly supported, and many JVM implementations do not include all of the libraries.
+Fortunately, many JDK implementations contain these jars.
+If your JVM implementation supports agents, the necessary packages can be found in `/lib/tools.jar`
 <h2>How does this work?</h2>
-What we are going to do is create a Java agent, with specific permissions, attach it to a running jar file, and then from there we can transform the bytecode of classes, whether they have been loaded or not.
+In this example, we are going to create a Java agent with specific permissions, attach it to a running jar file, and then from there, transform the bytecode of classes, whether they have been loaded or not.
 <h2>Creating an Agent</h2>
 Creating an agent is fairly simple.
 We just need to create a Java project with an agent main class.
 For this, I am going to put the agent main class in a package named example, and name the class Agent.